A Comparative Study for the Nuclear Norms Minimization Methods: Analyzing NNM and WNNM based on the Group Sparse Representation

-{Note that the main difference between sparse representation model and the rank minimization model is that sparse representation model has a dictionary learning operator and the rank minimization model does not involve.}
+Based on Proposition~\ref{proposition:2}, we have thus explained why WNNM is more effective than NNM model.
+Note that, there are a variety of methods to devise the dictionary and the proposed adaptive dictionary learning approach is just one of them.
+Though the proposed dictionary learning seems to directly translate the sparse representation into the rank minimization problem, the main difference between the sparse representation and rank minimization models (\eg, NNM \cite{9} and WNNM \cite{4}) is that sparse representation has a dictionary learning operator, while the rank minimization problem does not, to the best of our knowledge.